An interview with Erin Schuman, recipient of the FEBS | EMBO Women in Science Award 2022

-Just as many women as men start out on life science careers.
-But many more men go on to senior academic positions.
-The reasons why are complex.
-In the interest of science it is important that the best scientists have the opportunity to pursue a career, and that it is not gender (or any other secondary characteristic) that determines the chances of success.
+In the interest of science and society, it is important that the best scientists have the opportunity to pursue a career, and that it is not gender or any other secondary characteristic that determine the chances of success.

 Exploring Quotas in Academia – A policy report on the effects of gender quotas to increase the participation of women in leadership positions in academic science in Europe.